Who owns the ROSE International Doll Expo (ROSE)?

 2. Wages: DPCR pays employees biweekly, and has about 30 employees.
 For the two-week payroll that encompassed 2019 ROSE, payroll expenses (including payroll taxes) was exactly $68,527.83.
 For the two-week payroll following ROSE, payroll (including taxes) was exactly $38,155.16.
 This means an extra $30,000 in payroll expenses was incurred just for the four days of ROSE (there was a lot of employee overtime that week, with Ann alone clocking more than 90 hours that single week).
 This was then easily matched with at least another $30,000 payroll expenses for the other 50 weeks of the year for the employees to prepare for ROSE.
 This means direct payroll costs were at least $60,000 for the fiscal year to support the 2019 ROSE show.
 And these numbers do NOT include anything for Nevin and Denise's time.
 To present this another way, $60,000 is about the equivalent of wages for 1 to 2 full time employees, and we have far more employees working on ROSE than that.
 ROSE related payroll is at least $60,000 per year, and probably much more.

 3. Miscellaneous Expenses: For 2019, there was about $7,000 spent on just the Baby of the Year mini-baby alone, about $10,000 spent on souvenir costs, and about $7000 for the calendars and the ROSE program pamphlet.
-Then add in the vendor bags, games, prizes, trophies, medals, decorations, and outside food vendor charges (what we paid Ruby Snap Cookies in 2019, and Leatherby's Ice Cream in earlier years), and we have more than $35,000 total spent in this category for 2019 ROSE.
+Then add in event insurance, the vendor bags, games, prizes, trophies, medals, decorations, and outside food vendor charges (what we paid Ruby Snap Cookies in 2019, and Leatherby's Ice Cream in earlier years), and we have more than $35,000 total spent in this category for 2019 ROSE.

 How much do you pay your employees?